-Relief for Small Estates- Many states have a break for people who have estates valued in the lower end of the wealth spectrum.
-Various states allow transfer by affidavit for personalty not exceeding some dollar amount (see chart below).
+[>Relief for Small Estates- Many states have a break for people who have estates valued in the lower end of the wealth spectrum.
+Various states allow transfer by affidavit that does not exceed some dollar amount.
 The purpose here is to avoid court proceedings that will make an already small estate even smaller.